 - Medically Appropriate laparoscopies and ultrasounds

 - Artificial insemination

 - In Vitro Fertilization

 - Gamete intrafallopian transfers (GIFT)

 - Zygote intrafallopian transfers (ZIFT)

 - Embryo transplantation

 - Laparoscopies for egg retrieval

+- Infertility

-- Purchase of sperm, if billed separately available Out-of-Network only.
-See the [In-Network and Out-Of-Network Options](#) section for cost sharing information.
+- Purchase of eggs and sperm See the In-Network and Out-Of-Network Options section for cost sharing information.

 - Limited donor expenses for egg donor (only the same charges that would be eligible to extract the egg from a covered employee are allowed for the donor; prescription medications taken by a donor are not allowable charges) available Out-of-Network only.
-See the [In-Network and Out-Of-Network Options](#) section for cost sharing information.
+See the In-Network and Out-Of-Network Options section for cost sharing information.

-- Storing and preserving embryos for up to two years available Out-of-Network only.
-See the [In-Network and Out-Of-Network Options](#) section for cost sharing information.
+- Storing and preserving embryos for up to two years available.
+See the In-Network and Out-Of-Network Options section for cost sharing information.